-If You Bought This Vibrator, the Company May Owe You Money for Tracking Data
+If You Bought This Vibrator, The Company May Owe You Money For Tracking Data

-Back in August 2016, it was revealed that the We-Vibe 4 Plus — a Bluetooth vibrator that can connect to a smartphone app, allowing a partner to control it remotely — had serious security risks.
-As New Zealand hackers @gOldfisk and @rancidbacon pointed out, data about masturbatory habits like vibration-speed changes and the toy’s temperature were sent back to the manufacturer, Standard Innovations Corporation, unbeknownst to the users.
+Back in August 2016, it was revealed that the We-Vibe 4 Plus – a Bluetooth vibrator that can connect to a smartphone app, allowing a partner to control it remotely – had serious security risks.
+As New Zealand hackers @gOldfisk and@rancidbacon pointed out, data about masturbatory habits like vibration speed changes and the toy’s temperature were sent back to the manufacturer, Standard Innovations Corporation, unbeknownst to the user.

 The company released the following statement about the debacle, in an attempt to assure customers they had fixed their issues: